 Follow-up care with a specialist

-The specialist's office must contact our Review Services Department to obtain prior authorization for the situations listed below.
-After the initial authorized duration or visits have been exhausted, the primary care provider or personal physician must request prior authorization for any subsequent visits or treatment.
+The specialist's office may need to contact our Review Services Department to obtain prior authorization for the situations listed below.

 Emergency room

-If a specialist provides consultation for a member in an emergency room (in person), regardless of the provider's contract status, the specialist may be able to see that member for appropriate follow-up care with prior authorization.
+If a specialist provides consultation for a member in an emergency room (in person), regardless of the provider's contract status, the specialist may be able to see that member for appropriate follow-up care with prior authorization, if necessary.

 Request for authorization of follow-up care will be reviewed on an individual basis to determine medical necessity.